symfony/symfony-docs/frontend/encore/simple-example.rst

 --------------------------------

-Instead of using ``require`` and ``module.exports`` like shown above, JavaScript has an alternate syntax, which is a more accepted standard.
-Choose whichever you
+Instead of using ``require`` and ``module.exports`` like shown above, JavaScript has an alternate syntax, which is the new finalized ECMAScript standard for using modules in the browser, including the ability to use dynamic imports

-want: they do the same thing.
+..

 To export values, use ``exports``: